15 Step: Background

 "15 Step" was developed in 2005, when Radiohead was experimenting with odd rhythms.
 The singer, Thom Yorke, arranged the song on his laptop, inspired by the "clapping groove" of "Fuck the Pain Away" (2000) by Peaches.

 On March 8, 2006, Radiohead teased the song ahead of their tour later that year through a picture posted to their blog.
 During the tour, "15 Step" was debuted in their first performance at Copenhagen, and was played in all 28 of the subsequent 2006 stops.

 Lyrics and composition

 "15 Step" features syncopated drumming and a "smooth" guitar line.
 The song is written in 5/4 time, with a "stuttering" pattern played on a drum machine.
 "15 Step" begins with a 40-second "mulched-up" drum introduction reminiscent of songs on Kid A, before a "blissful" guitar line and a bass line reminiscent of "Airbag" on OK Computer enter.
-This bass and guitar line "reveals" that the song is in the Dorian mode, until it changes to a minor key at the 1:38 mark.
+This bass and guitar line "reveals" that the song is in the Dorian mode, until it changes to natural minor at the 1:38 mark.

 Lyrically, "15 Step" speaks of disillusionment and deception, delivered by Yorke's "tuneful" falsetto.
 The lyric "15 steps, then a sheer drop" is thought to be a reference to being hung at a gallows.
-The dark lyrics are subverted by the sound of cheering children, recorded by Godrich and the bassist, Colin Greenwood, at the Matrix Music School & Arts Centre in Oxford.
+The dark lyrics are subverted by the sound of cheering children, recorded by Godrich and the bassist, Colin Greenwood, at Matrix Arts Centre in Oxfordshire.